kukuu/AGILITY/white-paper/sql-nosql.md

     insertion order and, once the specified size has been reached, behaves like a circular queue.

-## SQL and no-SQL : Differences, Pros and Cons and Use Cases
+## SQL and no-SQL : Differences, Pros and Cons

 1. SQL databases are primarily called as Relational Databases (RDBMS); whereas NoSQL database are primarily called as non-relational or distributed database. ...